INDIANA REQUIRES HIGH SCHOOL SENIORS TO COMPLETE THE FREE APPLICATON FOR FEDERAL STUDENT AID (FAFSA) OR OPT OUT OF DOING SO, TO GRADUATE.

 Financial Aid Events

 What is College Goal Sunday?
 It is an event held across Indiana that provides FREE FAFSA filing assistance to Hoosier families.
 Financial aid professionals from Indiana colleges and universities help students complete the Free Application for Federal Student Aid (FAFSA).
-Students seeking federal and state grants, loans and scholarships, MUST complete the form.
+All students in Indiana, but especially students seeking federal and state grants, loans and scholarships, MUST complete the form.
 The FAFSA is the most important financial aid form and MUST be received by the federal processor on or before April 15 for Indiana residents to be eligible for state aid.
 Need help completing the FAFSA?
-There is a College Goal in the fall and winter from 2pm-4pm.
-Go to: http://www.collegegoalsunday.org for exact dates each year.
-See announcements/emails for further details.
-If you still need help filing the FAFSA, please visit investedindiana.org, email email@example.com, or call 317.715.9007.
+There is a College Goal Sunday in February from 2pm-4pm.
+Go to: https://www.collegegoalsunday.org/ for exact dates each year.
+See announcements/emails/Google Classroom for further details.
+If you still need help filing the FAFSA, please visit https://www.investedindiana.org/ or email firstname.lastname@example.org and put “CGS” in the subject line, email email@example.com, or call 317.715.9007.
 They will be happy to find a volunteer who can work with you to complete the form.

 Here is what you need to know regarding the steps to the financial aid process: